CAP-level Authorization

 action doAccounting @(requires: ['Accountant', 'Admin']) ();

 The fundamental purpose of services is to expose business data in a specific way.
-Hence, the more straightforward way is to use a service for each of the roles:
+Hence, the more straightforward way is to use a service for each role:

 @path:'browse'